Ticket Management

 Image of the settings pop-up in the Tickets page

-You will be able to control the following options: Ticket giveaway, hide sold out tickets, Ticket requirement, and Hide manual ticket invite.
 To learn more about each of these tools, read this article.

 How can I edit the ticket information?